By Chris Dougherty

 Aside from smelling the offending fungus, it is often visible, but not always, especially if it has seeped into the carpet and the subfloor is wet and rotting.

 A mold test kit is another way to tell if there is something growing in the coach.
-There are a number of brands available, and are available at Amazon.com.
+There are a number of brands available on Amazon.

 Amazon has a number of products and resources for mold remediation, and you can look them over here.
 Note that a hypochlorite solution (e.g., Clorox bleach) works very well, but can damage certain surfaces and materials, so be careful if you plan to use it.